embeddedt/crowdmark-tweaks/README.md

 1. Ensure you have a userscript extension (I use [Tampermonkey](https://www.tampermonkey.net/), but any Greasemonkey derivative will likely work) installed in your browser.
 2. Open the raw userscript in your browser after the extension is installed: https://github.com/embeddedt/crowdmark-tweaks/raw/refs/heads/main/crowdmark-tweaks.user.js

    This should bring up a window asking you to confirm installation of the script.
-Once it is installed, refresh Piazza.
+Once it is installed, refresh Crowdmark.